 A transitional outcome is a key event that can be observed in practice (holding an activity, drafting a document, a key event, etc.).
-The outcome is transitional because it is not the end of a process, but rather marks the progression of the action to achieve goals.
-Each transitional outcome is a marker of this progression of the daily operations associated with the collective action.
+The outcome is transitional because it is not the end of a process, but rather marks the evolution of the action to achieve goals.
+Each transitional outcome is a marker of this evolution of the daily operations associated with the collective action.

 What is the Tool used for?

 Various tools allow actors to explicitly trace the path of their action.
 Such is the case with logical models as well as methods such as the theory of action or the theory of change.
 Yet these tools do not provide referents that can be used to think about one’s action.

 The Tool for Assessing the Effects of Local Intersectoral Action makes it possible to:

 - Identify, based on the project's history, the key events in the course of action to observable effects in living environments.

 - Link these events to a more general theory of change that identifies 12 generic transitional outcomes combined in different ways by intersectoral bodies to produce visible effects in terms of material and social transformations in living environments.